eponra/flathead/BOM.md

 price could still fluctuate a tad.
 You will notice that a lot of parts are from Mellow; this is because its the brand i trust, and also this helps with keeping postage lower**

 Also, you could maybe save a few bucks left and right.
-It doesnt have to be gdstime fans for example, and a 120W PSU will also do the job.
+It doesnt have to be Sunon fans for example.
 With that out of the way, happy sourcing and building!